Schr\"odinger's Navigator: Imagining an Ensemble of Futures for Zero-Shot Object Navigation: Introduction

-To address these challenges, we draw inspiration from Schrödinger’s thought experiment on uncertainty and propose \textbf{Schrödinger’s Navigator}, a principled navigation framework that treats unobserved space as a set of plausible future worlds and reasons over them before committing to an action, as illustrated in \autoref{fig:teaser}.
-Unlike prior approaches~\cite{ramrakhya2023pirlnav,chaplot2020object,dorbala2024pobjectnav} that assume a single fixed completion of the partially observed environment, Schrödinger’s Navigator explicitly imagines how the world could appear along multiple candidate trajectories and uses these \emph{imagined futures} to inform decision-making.
-This enables the agent to plan as if it were “seeing beyond” current occlusions, anticipating risks and target motions in regions that have not yet been directly observed.
+To address this limitation, we draw inspiration from Schrödinger's thought experiment on uncertainty and propose \textbf{Schrödinger's Navigator}, a principled navigation framework that treats unobserved space as a superposition of plausible future worlds and reasons over them before committing to an action, as illustrated in \autoref{fig:teaser}.
+Rather than completing the scene once, the agent reasons at inference time over multiple \emph{trajectory-conditioned imagined 3D futures}.
+This enables the robot to evaluate how the world may appear along different candidate paths and plan not only from what is observed, but also from what could be revealed behind occlusions.

-At its core, Schrödinger’s Navigator utilizes a trajectory-conditioned 3D world model~\cite{bar2025navigation}.
-The model receives egocentric visual observations and candidate trajectories as input.
-It generates predicted future observations along each trajectory and produces hypothetical 3D views representing what the agent would perceive if it followed that path.
-To balance the coverage of a representative action space with computational efficiency, we sample three candidate trajectories at each planning step.
-The resulting 3D future observations are aligned, fused, and integrated into an augmented navigation map.
-This map extends the robot’s representation beyond the directly visible environment.
-This augmented map is subsequently used to update a value map, which guides the navigation policy toward trajectories that mitigate occlusions, reduce exposure to uncertain regions, and improve tracking of moving targets.
-In this way, Schrödinger’s Navigator exploits trajectory-conditioned 3D imagination to reason about occluded and risky spaces without requiring dense global mapping or additional detours.

-We evaluate our {Schrödinger’s Navigator} on a Go2 quadruped robot across three challenging real-world scenarios that involve \textit{severe static occlusions, latent hazards, and dynamically moving targets}.
-In all settings, our system demonstrates stable and reliable performance, consistently outperforming strong ZSON baselines in self-localization, object localization, and overall task success in cluttered, occlusion-heavy environments.
-These results indicate that a mature, inference-time-only pipeline that explicitly reasons over \emph{imagined 3D futures} along candidate trajectories provides a robust and generalizable foundation for zero-shot object navigation under uncertain real-world conditions.